Resources

 Organ donation is only possible if someone dies in a hospital because they need specific equipment to keep the organs viable until the donation company arrives.
 Medical professionals remove organs within a few days after someone dies.

-Alternatively, full body donation to medical schools and research projects usually embalm bodies to extend the time during which they can be studied.
-Bodies that are embalmed cannot undergo human composting.
+Alternatively, full-body donations to medical schools and research projects usually embalm bodies to extend the time they can be studied.
+Embalmed bodies cannot undergo human composting.
 Some programs freeze the donor for non-embalmed use.
-So we encourage you to contact the donation program to understand their process and whether it is possible to to donate you full body without embalming.
+So we encourage you to contact the donation program to understand their process and whether it is possible to donate your full body without embalming.

 Choosing our human composting services is possible in most places outside of Washington State.
 Most clients that come to us from another state work with a funeral home in their area to arrange for transport.
 This funeral home will pick up a body at the place of death and arrange for transport to Recompose.